jiaweizzhao/GaLore/README.md

 ## News
 Thanks everyone for the interest in GaLore!

-**We are working on the offical release of GaLore.** In the meanwhile, please feel free to try the pre-release version and provide feedback to us.
+**We are working on the official release of GaLore.** In the meanwhile, please feel free to try the pre-release version and provide feedback to us.
 Currently, the pre-release version (e.g., GaLore optimizers) should provide a decent memory reduction and accurate simulation of GaLore algorithm.

 The official release of GaLore will include: